l7mp/learning-go/README.md

 ### Keep track of repo updates

 Sometimes we update the main git repo to fix bugs or add new exercises.
-We will try to make sure to keep these annoyances at the minimum.
-The below workflow shows how to update your local working copy without overwriting your solutions.
+The below workflow shows how to update your local working copy from the master without overwriting your solutions already written.

-> **Warning**:
+> **Warning**
 > Make sure to commit all your code into git: this will guarantee that you will never lose your solutions even if some of the below steps go wrong.
-You can also back up your git repo but please make sure that your solutions are kept private (a private GitHUb repo will do it).
+You can also back up your git repo but please make sure your solutions are kept private (a private GitHUb repo will do it).

 #### With all local changes committed to git